 "Multiclass PCs" are REMIC Certificates backed directly or indirectly by Freddie Mac PCs.
-"Multiclass Securities" are REMIC Certificates backed directly or indirectly by GNMA Certificates.
+"Multiclass Securities" are REMIC Certificates backed directly or indirectly by GNMA

+Certificates.

-MACR Certificates Some Series include Classes ("MACR Classes") of Modifiable and Combinable REMIC Certificates ("MACR Certificates").
+Some Series include Classes ("MACR Classes") of Modifiable and Combinable REMIC Certificates ("MACR Certificates").

 In a Series with MACR Classes, the Holders of specified REMIC Classes can exchange all or part of those Classes for proportionate interests in related MACR Classes and vice versa.
-The MACR Classes receive payments from their related REMIC Classes.
+The MACR Classes receive payments from their related procedures and fees.

+REMIC Classes.

-Appendix III describes MACR Certificates and exchange procedures and fees.
+Appendix III describes MACR Certificates and exchange

-"Certificates" and

-"Classes" In this Offering Circular and related Supplements, we use the term "Certificates" to include REMIC Certificates and MACR Certificates, and the term "Classes" to include REMIC Classes and MACR Classes.

-Assets and Mortgages The assets in each REMIC Pool (the "Assets") include Freddie Mac PCs, GNMA Certificates or other securities we have created or acquired.
-The Assets are backed by residential mortgages that we have purchased (the "Mortgages").
-The Mortgages may be secured by single-family or multifamily residential properties, and may have either fixed or adjustable interest rates.

-We pay principal and interest due on a Class monthly on the Payments applicable Payment Date.
-Payment Dates fall on or about: • The 15th of each month, for Classes backed by PCs. • The 17th or 20th of each month, as applicable, for Classes backed by GNMA Certificates.
-We pay interest on each Class at its applicable per annum interest rate ("Class Coupon").
+Certificates and Classes In this Offering Circular and related Supplements, we use the term "Certificates" to include REMIC Certificates and MACR Certificates, and the term "Classes" to include REMIC Classes and MACR Classes.
+Assets and Mortgages The assets in each REMIC Pool (the "Assets") may include Freddie Mac PCs, GNMA Certificates, mortgage securities issued by entities not affiliated with Freddie Mac or other securities we have created or acquired, all proceeds of those Assets, amounts on deposit in a custodial account of collections from those Assets and the right to receive payments pursuant to our guarantee.
+The Assets are backed by residential mortgages (the "Mortgages").
+The Mortgages may be secured by single-family or multifamily residential properties and may have either fixed or adjustable interest rates.
+Payments As Administrator, we pay principal and interest due on a Class monthly on the applicable Payment Date.
+Payment Dates fall on or about: • The 15th of each month, for Classes backed by PCs. • The 17th or 20th of each month, as applicable, for Classes backed by GNMA Certificates. • Interest We pay interest on each Class at its applicable per annum interest rate ("Class Coupon").
 Interest payable on a Payment Date accrues during the monthly periods specified in the related Supplement.
 However, interest on Accrual Classes and Partial Accrual Classes is paid only to the extent described in the related Supplements.
 Principal Only Classes have a Class Coupon of 0% and do not receive interest.
-We pay principal on the Certificates of each Series on each

-We pay principal on the Certificates of each Series on each Payment Date as described in the related Supplement.
+Interest payable on an Interest Only Class is calculated on a notional principal amount. • Principal We pay principal on the Certificates of each Series on each Payment Date as described in the related Supplement.
 The Holders of any Class that receives principal payments receive those payments on a pro rata basis, subject to any special allocation procedures that may apply to Retail Classes.
 Notional Classes receive interest payments but not principal payments.
 They have notional principal amounts on which we calculate their interest.

-Some Series include Retail Classes, which are designed primarily for individual investors.
+Retail Classes Some Series include Retail Classes, which are designed primarily for individual investors.
 We typically issue and pay Retail Classes in \$1,000 increments, or "Retail Class Units."
 Appendix IV describes principal payments on most Retail Classes.

 Some Series include Guaranteed Maturity Classes.
 Guaranteed Maturity Classes have a Final Payment Date earlier than the latest date by which these Classes might be retired solely from payments on their underlying Assets.
-Description of Certificates - Payments - Final Payment Dates - Guaranteed Maturity Classes describes Guaranteed Maturity Classes and redemption procedures for these Classes these Classes.
+Description of Certificates - Payments - Final Payment Dates - Guaranteed Maturity Classes describes Guaranteed Maturity Classes and redemption procedures for these Classes.